HMilbradt/harrison/src/pages/blog/5-tips-for-bcit-computer-systems-graduates.md

 date: 2019-07-20T18:50:33.684Z
 description: >-
   One year ago, I remember walking out of my teams project presentation and thinking "Okay, now what?".
-I'm going to share some of my tips and tricks for surviving after graduating.
+In this post, I'm going to share some great tips for keeping yourself at the head of the graduating pack, and how to keep progressing in your role as an engineer.
 featuredpost: false
 featuredimage: /img/bcit-logo.jpeg
 tags:
   - engineering
 ---
+Despite this post being largely about software engineering, and specifically devoted to BCIT CST grads, there's a great deal that can be generalized into whatever field or career you're looking to go into.
+And while I could write an entire book on my experiences I've had post-graduation, I believe these 5 things will be the most impactful for a new graduates first steps.

 ## Be Realistic

 I got to watch a lot of my fellow classmates land great jobs, go off travelling, and get accepted into universities to continue their education in Computer Science.
 Unfortunately, I also got to watch the opposite, and it usually came down to x reasons.